 If you’re hunting for the best handyman in Plano, you want a short list, not a 30-name directory.
 I’m Chance.
-I run The Smart Fix out of Fort Worth, with crews working Plano every day.
+I run The Smart Fix, with crews working Plano every day.
 I get asked for a Plano short list a lot.
 So here it is.
-We picked five Plano handyman services that homeowners ask about most, then ranked them by what actually matters when you let a stranger work on your house.
+We picked five Plano handyman services that homeowners ask about most, then ranked them on what actually matters when you let a stranger work on your house.

 How We Picked the Top 5